Dipak-Kalaskar077/Terraform/Readme.md

 git clone "REPO_URL"

-# Now init the Terraform file
+*** Now init the Terraform file

 command :- terraform init

-# Now Plan for Terraform
+*** Now Plan for Terraform

 In this step The terraform scan the project and install all the dependices required for the project

 command :- terraform plan

-# To Apply all changes and create/execution of file to create ec2 instance
+*** To Apply all changes and create/execution of file to create ec2 instance

 command :- terraform apply

 here your file is executed and New instance is created

+*** To Destroy or Terminate the Instance created by Terraform use

+Command :- terraform destroy